mrmenndev/debloat-android/README.md

 ## Dynamic values

-local path of the script
+Local path of the script

 ```powershell
 $path